Beauty Therapist Dies After Cosmetic Surgery

-Ms Harvey had two cosmetic procedures, breast enhancement and a abdominoplasty (tummy tuck) during the surgery.
+Ms Harvey had two cosmetic procedures, breast enhancement and an abdominoplasty (tummy tuck) during the surgery.

 It is suggested that the appropriate anticoagulant drugs were not prescribed.
 Ms Harvey sadly died following a blood clot two and half weeks after surgery.

-The coroner noted that Ms Harvey had a family history of DVT and that there was potentially an increased risk of blood clots after abdominoplasty surgery.
+The coroner noted that Ms Harvey had a family history of DVT and that there was a potentially increased risk of blood clots after abdominoplasty surgery.